norakmo/SipFinder/prosjekt1/src/test/README.md

 - We have a test for checking that the prop 'CarouselItem' contains the mock items we ask for.

-- We have a user interactive test that checks if the button for favouriting an item acually changes css class when clicked, so that it changes color.
+- We have a user interactive test that checks if the button for favouriting an item acually changes css class when clicked, so that the heart changes color.
 - Lastly we have a state test that also uses the css class of the favourite button to check if local storage works as expected.

 ### Further development